 A limited company is a separate legal entity and therefore independent of its members.
 This means the company can enter into contracts and hold assets in its own right, making it a lot easier to borrow money or hold property.

-The memorandum and articles of association are used to define the company's objectives, how it is internally regulated and the role and responsibility of the board of directors.
+The constitutional documents are used to define the company's objectives, how it is internally regulated and the role and responsibility of the board of directors.

 Advantages of using a limited company as your structure: